aadesouz/GenomicRepeatFinder/README.md

-Many thanks to Dr. Li, Dawei in the writing of this program.
+Many thanks to Dr. Li, Dawei in the completion of this program.